-If you’d prefer to float around the city via kite(board), there are a few options.
-New York Kiteboarding School offers a full gamut of private and group lessons, from beginner to advanced, at Plumb Beach and Seagate in Brooklyn; Rockaway Beach, and Breezy Point.
+If you’d prefer to float around the city via kite(board), the New York Kiteboarding School offers a full gamut of private and group lessons, from beginner to advanced, at Plumb Beach and Seagate in Brooklyn, Rockaway Beach and Breezy Point in Queens, and Oak Beach on Long Island.
 Courses run from about $150 to $500, depending on level, length of course, and group size, and you can purchase packages as well.
-NYC Kite Club offers a similar package list at Plumb Beach, Breezy Point, Jamaica Bay, and Long Beach in Nassau County, with everyone from a one-hour supervised lesson ($175) to a 12-hour complete lesson package ($1,500).

 Photo by Patti Reilly for the National Park Service

 North Brooklyn Boat Club

 The non-profit, volunteer-run North Brooklyn Boat Club offers up a slew of boating options for New Yorkers, including free guided group canoe trips up Newtown Creek toward the East River.
 The canoe trips are split up by level (beginner, intermediate, advanced), so everyone gets to work within their skill set, and beverages and snacks are provided.
 The Boat Club also offers kayak trips, similarly split up by level, for folks who’d rather paddle accordingly.

 Central Park Loeb Boathouse Rowboat Rentals